 Single Bond:

-Single Customs bond is used per ISF/Entry filing, and can not be used for more than one CBP transaction.
+A single Customs bond is used per ISF/Entry filing, and can not be used for more than one CBP transaction.

 This bond is mainly used by one-time importers and is purchased per filing - one single bond for an ISF filing + one single bond for an Entry.